Diffusion-driven pattern formation in an opinion dynamical network model: Introduction

-In this paper, we develop a network-based model where nodes represent communities in which agents choose between two competing opinions.
-Particularly, we focus on the case where the propensity of agents to migrate between communities depends on the discrepancy between their own opinion and the prevailing opinion in their community.
-Unlike traditional opinion models, this structure makes it possible to examine explicitly how community structure shapes the opinion formation process.
-Using a master stability function approach, we disentangle the contributions of local dynamics and network structure and demonstrate how Turing instabilities can generate spatial patterns that help maintain opinion diversity.
+Specifically, we develop a network-based model where nodes represent communities populated by agents who choose between two competing opinions and occasionally migrate between different communities.
+Using a master stability function approach, we disentangle the contributions of local interactions and network structure to the overall dynamics and demonstrate how Turing instabilities can generate spatial patterns that help maintain opinion diversity.